The Birth of King Jesus

 ° Daniel apparently entrusted a messianic vision (to be announced in due time by a "star") to a secret sect of the Magi for its eventual fulfillment

-° Since the days of Daniel, the fortunes of both the Persian and the Jewish nations had been closel connected
+° Since the days of Daniel, the fortunes of both the Persian and the Jewish nations had been closely connected because they bordered each other

-° Both nations had fallen under Seleucid (Greek) domination in the wake of Alexander's donquests (Alexander the Great)
+° Both nations had fallen under Seleucid (Greek) domination in the wake of Alexander's conquests (Alexander the Great)

-° Subsequently both had regained their independence: the Jews under Maccabean leadership, and the Persians as the dominating ruling group within the Parthian Empire
+° Subsequently both had regained their independence: the Jews under Maccabean leadership, why they celebrate Hanukkah, and the Persians as the dominating ruling group within the Parthian Empire

 ° Pompey, the first Roman conqueror of Jerusalem, attacked the Armenian outpost of Parthia in 63 B.C.

 ° In 55 B.C.
-Carssus led Roman legions in taking out Jerusalme and, in a subsequent attack, Parthia proper
+Carssus led Roman legions in taking out Jerusalem and, in a subsequent attack, Parthia proper

 ° The Romans were conclusively defeated at the battle of Carrhae and the Parthians counterattacked with an invasion of Syria, Armenia, and Israel